Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Dedicated experiment

 Figure \ref{fig:bata} and \ref{fig:H_2d_batear} show the evolution of electron temperature profiles before and after the ECH is turned on at $t=1300$ ms. The positive and negative $\rho$ values in figure \ref{fig:bata} indicate the low field side (LFS) and the high field side (HFS) of the magnetic axis, respectively.
 At $t-35$ ms, before the ECH is applied, we can see an electron temperature profile peaked inside $\rho=0.1$.
-Immediately after the ECH is applied, the previously mentioned off-axis electron temperature peak can be observed.
-Figure \ref{fig:H_2d_batear} shows that the largest change in electron temperature after ECH turns on happens around $\rho=0.3$ while $T_e$ change is smaller inside $\rho=0.2$; $T_e$ then continues to grow over the entire radial profile until approximately $t+150$ ms, when the plasma enters a grassy ELM phase.
-At this point, $T_e$ outside of $\rho=0.4$ starts to saturate and the $T_e$ near $\rho=0.3$ starts to gradually decay; $T_e$ inside $\rho = 0.2$ continues grows.
+Approximately $20$ ms after the ECH is applied, the previously mentioned off-axis electron temperature peak can be observed.
+Figure \ref{fig:H_2d_batear} shows that the largest change in electron temperature after ECH turns on happens around $\rho=0.3$ while $T_e$ change is smaller inside $\rho=0.2$; $T_e$ then continues to grow over the entire radial profile until approximately $t+100$ ms, when the peak $T_e$ starts to saturate and remains relatively stationary for the next $\sim60$ ms; $T_e$ inside $\rho = 0.2$ continues to grow.
+It should be noted that the location of off-axis $T_e$ peak ($\rho\sim 0.3$) is different from the ECH deposition location $\rho_{dep}\sim0.4$.
+This behavior is different from the RTP \cite{Hogeweij_1996} and LHD \cite{tsujimura2022} experiments, where the off-axis $T_e$ peaks coincide with $\rho_{dep}$.

+The plasma enters a grassy ELM phase at around $t+160$ ms, and $T_e$ near $\rho=0.3$ starts to gradually decay.
 At $t+225$ ms, before the first major ELM event at $t+227$ ms, the off-axis peak is still observed in figure \ref{fig:bata}.
 It is worth-noting that the 3 outermost ECE channels on the LFS are experiencing density cutoff, so the ECE measurements outside $\rho=0.3$ at $t+225$ ms in figure \ref{fig:bata} are likely lower than the actual $T_e$ values.
 After the ELM event at $t+227$ ms, the $T_e$ profile becomes flattened inside $\rho=0.3$ and the off-axis peaks are no longer clearly visible.
 Nevertheless, the off-axis $T_e$ peak lasts $\approx 200$ ms, which is much longer than the electron energy confinement time $\tau_{Ee}\approx 60$ ms.